Things to do in New Orleans with Teens- or Anyone!

 Shop and Dine on Magazine Street

 This street has more of a small-town feel.
-In fact, you may find yourself getting into a conversation with a friendly local here as you grab a bite to eat or shop on this eclectic street.
+In fact, you may find yourself conversing with a friendly local here as you grab a bite to eat or shop on this eclectic street.

 Imperial Woodpecker Sno-Balls

-When Cali (of a Cajun in Cali) recommended that I use my calories eating in New Orleans eating a snow cone, I must admit, I thought she was a bit off her rocker.
+When Cali (of a Cajun in Cali) recommended that I use my calories in New Orleans to eat a snow cone, I must admit, I thought she was a bit off her rocker.
 But these are not your average snow cones!
 Sno-Balls are a New Orleans fad.
 There are many stands all around the city.
 They are much finer than a course snow cone.

 The flavorings are made from cane sugar, and at Imperial Woodpecker Sno-Balls, some of the flavorings are homemade.
 My son ordered a house-made grapefruit and basil sno-ball.
 Once again, I thought, “Are you crazy?
 That sounds horrible!”
-I ordered a tiger’s blood.
-Mine was good and unique, but his was phenomenal.
-So phenomenal that I ordered another grapefruit-basil sno-ball and ate it myself.
+I ordered a tiger’s blood sno-ball.
+Mine was good and unique, but his was phenomenal—so phenomenal that I ordered another grapefruit-basil sno-ball and ate it myself.
 It was that good!

 Where to Stay in New Orleans

 The last time I visited New Orleans with my husband, we stayed in the Garden District.
-It is more residential and quiet and convenient to the street car.
-On this trip, we were planning on spending our time mainly in the French Quarter.
-I also wanted to minimize late-night travel alone with a teen for safety’s sake, so we stayed in the French Quarter.
+It is more residential, quiet, and convenient to the streetcar.
+We planned to spend our time mainly in the French Quarter on this trip.
+For safety’s sake, I also wanted to minimize late-night travel alone with a teen, so we stayed in the French Quarter.
 We felt extremely safe at our hotel.

 Hotel Indigo, French Quarter